CS-433/ml-project-2-ristrettolearning-2/README.md

 # Team name: Ristretto Learning

+## The team:
+- Martorella Tommaso
+- Ramírez Contreras Héctor Manuel
+- Cerezo García Daniel

+École Polytechnique Fédérale de Lausanne

 ## Project 2: Reproducibility Challenge 🚀️

 ### Reproducing the paper: Numerical influence of ReLU’(0) on backpropagation.

-This a project for the Machine Learning course at -.
+This a project for the Machine Learning course at EPFL.
 The reproducibility challenge.
 We reproduce a part of the paper [Numerical influence of ReLU’(0) on backpropagation.](https://github.com/deel-ai/relu-prime)

 The goals of this project are: